PaddlePaddle/Paddle/doc/howto/dev/write_docs_en.rst

 PaddlePaddle supports English documentation ``doc`` and Chinese documentation ``doc_cn``.
 Both are compiled by `cmake`_ and `sphinx`_ , the compiled documentations will be stored under ``doc`` and ``doc_cn`` directories.
+When using the PaddlePaddle.org to compile documentations, the compiled documentations will be stored under a consolidated directory: .ppo_workspace/content

 How to Build Documentations
 ============